Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Try Relaxation Techniques

-Relaxation techniques like yoga, meditation, and deep breathing can help ease stress and anxiety.
+Relaxation techniques such as yoga, meditation, and deep breathing can help ease stress and anxiety.
 These activities can also help relax your muscles and improve sleep quality.

 Exercise Regularly

 Exercise is important for keeping your muscles loose and preventing pain.
-However, it’s important to avoid exercising too close to bedtime.
-This can make it difficult to fall asleep.
+However, it’s important to avoid exercising too close to bedtime as this can make it difficult to fall asleep.

 Stretch Before Bed

 Stretching before bed can help ease muscle tension and improve sleep quality.
-Try stretches like the child’s pose, neck rolls, and shoulder shrugs.
+Try stretches such as the child’s pose, neck rolls, and side bends.

 Here’s a breakdown of each exercise, complete with steps and instructions: